SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

 Finally, using a **for-loop** we insert all of the values into the array.

-We can read an array of integers using the `java.util.Arrays;` `class`, which is a `class` in Java that allows us to create and manipulate arrays.
+We can read an array of integers using the `java.util.Arrays;` This `class` in Java allows us to create and manipulate arrays.

 ## Alternatives